rizvn/vine/ReadMe.md

 The function takes 2 arguments the currentData held in vine and the event data.
 The function mutates the global data, using the event data.

 The mutated global data is then returned, which now becomes the data held in vine.
-All registers subscriber function for this event will now be called with the new global data.
+All registers subscriber functions for this event will now be called with the new global data.

 #### Access all data